All Episodes

 I haven't.

-Might not want to watch this part of the stream.
+So if you want to watch it, hey man, might not want to watch this part of the stream.

 Well, in this video, we're breaking down monsters.

-The Lila and Eric Menendez story has just dropped on Netflix, and it chronicles the crimes committed by the brothers.
+The Lila and Eric Menendez story has just dropped on Netflix and it chronicles the crimes committed by the brothers.

 But how did it go down in real life?

-And does the title monsters refer to the brothers or the parents?
+And does the title Monsters refer to the brothers or the parents?

-Well, that's something we aim to go into in this video, and throughout it, we'll be discussing all the facts.
+Well, that's something we aim to go into in this video.

 This will also go over what happened at the end and some of the things Netflix changed for the show.